vassiliphilippov/erct-papers/_papers/12-wijekumar-et-al-2012-structure-strategy-4th-graders.md

   a:
     met: false
     explanation: >-
       They only tested students in reading and did not measure other subjects’ outcomes (e.g. math, science).
     quote: >-
-      "…the primary research question… focuses on reading comprehension measures only…" (Introduction and Methods sections)
+      "The primary research question was: Do 4th grade classrooms using the ITSS system… outperform control classrooms on … measures of reading comprehension?"
+(Method section)
     analysis: >-
       A (AllExams) requires the study to measure outcomes in all main subjects with standardized exams to evaluate potential negative effects on other areas.
 This paper focuses exclusively on reading comprehension.
-The primary research question is: do 4th grade classrooms using ITSS outperform control classrooms on reading comprehension measures?
-No mention is made of assessing math, science, or other subjects.
+      The primary research question asks whether 4th-grade classrooms using ITSS outperform control classrooms on reading comprehension measures, with no mention of assessing math, science, or other subjects.
       Thus, A is not met.
   y:
     met: false
     explanation: >-